 AS/NZS 4680: The Actual Governing Standard

-AS 4687-2022 Section 2 references AS/NZS 4680 for all corrosion protection requirements on steel components.
-The 42μm figure is a minimum coating thickness — not an average, not a target, and not a nominal value.
-Our factory tests every batch at or above 42μm per ISO9001 protocol and documents the results on SGS certificates.
-If a supplier hands you a compliance certificate that mentions AS 4687 but does not reference AS/NZS 4680 with a specific micron measurement, that certificate is incomplete and will not survive a SafeWork audit.
+AS 4687-2022 mandates AS/NZS 4680 for all steel corrosion protection.
+That 42μm figure is the bare minimum — not an average, not a goal, not a “nominal” number.
+Our factory tests every single batch to exceed this limit and logs the data for SGS certification.
+If a supplier’s certificate cites AS 4687 but skips the AS/NZS 4680 micron proof, that document is useless and will fail your SafeWork audit.

 Hot-Dip Galvanization vs Electro-Galvanization

-The galvanization method determines whether your panels survive an Australian summer near the coast or rust within months.
-The spec gap between the two processes is not marginal — it is a 3x to 5x difference in zinc coverage.
+Your galvanization method dictates whether panels survive an Australian coastal summer or rust away in months.
+The gap between proper hot-dip and cheap electro-galvanization isn’t small — it’s a 3x to 5x difference in actual zinc coverage.

-In seaside and industrial environments — the exact terrain where most Australian civil projects operate — electro-galvanized panels at 8-20μm show visible red rust within 6 to 12 months.
-Hot-dip panels at 42μm deliver 15 to 20 years of structural protection in the same conditions per AS/NZS 4680 lifecycle data.
-The cost difference at factory level is roughly $4–6 AUD per panel.
-The replacement cost on a failed Australian site is $18–22 AUD per panel plus labour and project delay penalties.
+In the seaside and industrial zones where most Australian civil work happens, electro-galvanized panels at 8-20μm show red rust in just 6 to 12 months.
+Hot-dip panels at 42μm provide 15 to 20 years of protection in the same environment.
+The factory cost difference is tiny — roughly $4–6 AUD per panel.
+A failed site replacement costs $18–22 AUD per panel plus labor and penalty delays.

 Salt Spray Test: The 600-Hour Verification Threshold

-A micron claim on a spec sheet is meaningless without independent test verification.
-The accepted verification method is neutral salt spray testing per ISO 9227 (or ASTM B117).
-For 42μm hot-dip galvanized steel, the threshold is 600 hours without red rust formation — white zinc corrosion is acceptable, red rust is not.
-This is the exact figure we document on our SGS test reports.
-If a supplier cannot produce a salt spray test report showing 600+ hours with their company name and the specific product batch number, their “galvanized” claim is unverifiable.
-For your SafeWork audit, unverifiable equals non-compliant.
+A micron claim on paper means nothing without independent verification.
+You need neutral salt spray testing per ISO 9227 (or ASTM B117).
+For 42μm hot-dip steel, the pass mark is 600 hours without red rust.
+White zinc corrosion is fine; red rust is a fail.
+This is the exact data we document in our SGS reports.
+If a supplier cannot produce a 600+ hour salt spray report with their company name and batch number, their “galvanized” claim is unverifiable.
+Unverifiable means non-compliant for SafeWork.per ISO 9227 (or ASTM B117)

 The “Galvanized” Label Trap and Bait-and-Switch Risk